Estimated reading time: 6 minutes

-Cost: £0 – Could deteriorate health and quality of life
+Cost: £0 – Could deteriorate your health and quality of life

-In our experience, many people put off having a stairlift installed because they believe that they are managing.
-Struggling up and down stairs or being confined to one area of the house could result in aggravated health conditions.
-Many often claim that they want to continue using their stairs because they are a form of exercise.
+Trust us, in our experience, many people put off having a stair lift installed because they believe that they are managing.
+Struggling up and down stairs on a daily basis, or being confined to one area of your own home could result in aggravated health conditions.
+Many people often claim that they want to continue using their stairs because they help them stay active and are a form of exercise.
 However, exercise should never risk personal safety, especially in older age.
-Stairs is a high risk place for an accident; read more on Avoiding Falls on the Stairs.
+Stairs are a high risk place for an accident; read more on Avoiding Falls on the Stairs.

-We have also experienced people who have declined having a stairlift installed because they have friends or family members to care for them or assist them in and around the house.
+We have also experienced people who have declined having a stair lift installed because they have friends or family members to care for them or assist them in and around their own home.

 Estimated cost: £10,000 – Could devalue your home

-Of course, there is the option of moving all of your living space downstairs.
-Potentially changing one of your living spaces or a dining room into another bedroom is doable.
-However, if your bathroom facilities are upstairs, you still want to be able to access.
+A rather expensive stair lift alternative, is the option of moving all of your living space downstairs.
+Potentially changing your living space or a dining room into another bedroom is possible.
+However, if your bathroom facilities are upstairs, you will still want to be able to access this basic necessity.
 You could alter the ground floor of your home to accommodate a downstairs bathroom, this however, effectively turns your house into a bungalow.
 Altering your home by installing new plumbing and drainage to create a downstairs bathroom and bedroom could be expensive.
 At a later date, when the house needs to be sold, the resale value could be affected.

 Estimated cost: £10,210 + additional funds – Emotional stress and upheaval

-Moving home is one of the most stressful times in our lives, ranking alongside getting married.
+Moving to a new home is one of the most stressful times in our lives, ranking alongside getting married.
 Finding single storey dwellings are often a challenge.
-Finding the house of your dreams may also not suit your budget.
-After purchasing a new house, there’s the cost of moving, stamp duty, solicitors fees, surveys, estate agents fees, removals people.
+Finding a house you would like, let alone the house of your dreams may also not suit your budget.
+After purchasing a new home, there’s the cost of moving, stamp duty, solicitors fees, surveys, estate agents fees, and removal people.
 When deciding to sell, there’s stress involved in packing and perhaps getting rid of treasured possessions if you’re downsizing.
-Moving house is quite a big hassle and not a pleasant experience.
+Moving house is quite a big hassle and not a pleasant experience or great alternative if you’re having difficulty stair climbing.

 Estimated cost: £955+ per week – Loss of independence

-Of course, moving into a care home is an alternative to having a stairlift installed, however it does involve a lot of upheaval.
+Of course, moving into a care home seems like a great stair lift alternative, however it does involve a lot of upheaval.
 Finding the right Care Home can be very stressful, it also appears on the “stressful events in your life” list.
 There’s also the emotional stress of finding a care home when the country is running short on beds.
-If you are able to live independently at home, or with the assistance of carers, in the place you love, staying at home may be the best option for you.
+If you’re able to live independently at home, or with the assistance of carers, in the place you love, staying at home may be the best option for you.

-Research has also proven that by having independent living adaptations done to your home, like having a lift installed, can delay going into a care home by 4-7 years!
+Research has also proven that by having independent living adaptations done to your home, like having a stair lift or platform lift installed, can delay going into a care home by 4-7 years!
 If we take the average cost of going into a care home at the national average of £955 per week and times that by 4 years – you could save an eye watering £200,000!

 Estimated Cost: £15,000+